-Think about how much work it is to mail your mortgage payment, car payment or student loan each month.
-You have to write out a check, record the amount you're paying in your checkbook's ledger, address an envelope, find a stamp and walk or drive your bill to your local post office or the nearest mailbox.
+Think about how much work it is to mail your mortgage payment each month.
+Think about your car payment or student loan bill too.
+You have to write a check, record the amount in your checkbook's ledger, address an envelope, find a stamp and go to your local post office or the nearest mailbox to mail the payment.

-When you're paying a lot of bills each month—as the average U.S. household is—this can add up to a lot of wasted time.
+When you are paying many bills each month -- as the average U.S. household is -- this can add up to a lot of wasted time.

-When you pay your bills online, you simply log on to BancorpSouth.com or your bank's website, enter your username and password and access your Online Banking account.
-You can then either individually send your payments for your credit card, vehicle or electric bill, or you can set up automatic payments where your bank sends your payments to your creditors on the same day each month, without you having to do anything.
+When you pay your bills online, though, you just log onto your bank's Web site, enter your username and password and pull up your account.
+You can then either manually send your payments to your credit card company, auto lender or mortgage company.
+Alternatively, you can set up automatic payments, where your bank sends your payments to your credits on the same day each month, with you doing nothing.

-That leads to the next benefit of Online Bill Pay: It can save you money over time.
+That leads to the next benefit of online bill paying: It can save you money over the long run.

+If your bank or credit union offers free online banking, it makes financial sense to sign up for the service.
 Consider these numbers from ClearPoint Credit Counseling: The company estimates that the average U.S. household pays 15 bills every month.
-If you factor in the cost of a stamp for all of those bills, it comes to more than $80 a year.
-At BancorpSouth, we offer Online Banking with Bill Pay, which means not paying for as many stamps.
+If you factor in the cost of a stamp for all of those bills, it comes out to more than $70 a year.
+If you sign up for online bill paying, you will not have to pay for as many stamps.

-Those calculations don't factor in the cost of envelopes or the gasoline you spend driving to and from the post office.
+Also, those calculations do not factor in the costs of an envelope or the gasoline you spend driving to and from the post office.

-Now, $80 a year might not seem like much money, but it can add up.
-And why spend it if you don't have to?
+Now, $70 a year might not seem like much money, but it can add up.
+Why spend it if you do not have to?

 Do you care about the environment?
-Do you consider yourself a 'green' person?
-Then Online Banking and Online Bill Pay is for you.
+Do you consider yourself a "green" person?
+Then online banking is for you, too.

-Think of how much paper you waste when paying bills the old fashioned way.
+Think of how much paper you waste when paying bills the old-fashioned way.
 Your creditor sends you a paper bill.
 You use an envelope to send it back.
-You tear off a check from your checkbook to write for your payment.
-That's a lot of paperwork that simply disappears when using Online Bill Pay and Online Banking.
+You tear off a check from your checkbook to write in your payment.
+That is a lot of paperwork that merely disappears when it comes to online banking.

-Some consumers are hesitant to sign up for Online Bill Pay because of security concerns.
-They don't want hackers to gain access to their accounts.
+Some consumers are hesitant to sign up for online bill paying because of security concerns.
+They do not want hackers to gain access to their accounts.

-This is a reasonable fear, but you can take simple steps to protect your accounts.
+That is a reasonable fear, and massive banking hacks have happened in the past.
+However, you can take simple steps to protect your accounts.

-First, choose a password for your accounts that will be difficult for others to hack.
-Make sure to include numbers, symbols and letters in your password.
+First, choose a password for your accounts that will be difficult for others to crack.
+Make sure to include numbers, symbols, and letters in your password.
 Secondly, don't fall for phishing scams.
-We will never email you and ask you for a reply with any personal or sensitive information such as your PIN, Social Security number or account numbers.
+Your bank will never ask in an e-mail message for your password, ATM number or Social Security Number.
 Never give out personal information online or over the phone to someone claiming to be from your financial institution.
-If you receive such requests, someone may be trying to acquire your personal information.
+If you receive such requests, the odds are good someone is trying to steal your personal information.

 © Fintactix, LLC 2018